 Need some help ticking all the boxes?

-Designing a new hygiene room is never easy.
+Designing a new hygiene room is never that easy.

 With so many requirements around the equipment you buy, it can be tough to stay compliant while still staying under budget.